Tapan Deb Singha

 Tapan Deb Singha is an Indian politician from West Bengal belonging to All India Trinamool Congress.
 He is a former member of the West Bengal Legislative Assembly.

 Biography

 Singha graduated from Kolkata University in 1991.
-He was elected as a member of the West Bengal Legislative Assembly from Kaliaganj on 28 November 2019.
-This was the first win for any All India Trinamool Congress candidate from Kaliaganj.
+He was elected to the West Bengal Legislative Assembly from Kaliaganj on 28 November 2019.
+This was the first win for any All India Trinamool Congress candidate from the Kaliaganj constituency.